julian-ao/dumbass/README.md

 Running ESLint to lint and automatically fix issues in the code in the current directory, and then it runs Prettier to format the code in the same directory.

-This should be done before every commit:
+This should be done before every merge request:

 ```bash
 pnpx eslint . --fix && pnpx prettier --write .